Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Kuih Seri Muka Recipe (Malaysian Pandan Custard Rice Cake)

 Why You Will Love This Recipe

-• Naturally colored, naturally beautiful – With pandan extract and butterfly pea flower water, this kuih gets its gorgeous hues straight from nature.
+• Naturally colored, naturally beautiful – With pandan extract and butterfly pea flower water, this kuih gets its gorgeous green and blue hues straight from nature.
+No artificial coloring needed.

-• Sweet, creamy, and chewy – The combo of silky pandan custard and tender sticky rice is pure textural harmony.
+• Sweet, creamy, and chewy – The combination of silky pandan custard and tender glutinous rice creates the perfect balance of textures in every bite.

 Recipe Ingredients